Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

-The bouillon definition, simply put, it is a large eatery where traditional dishes are served quickly and cheaply, often in magnificent surroundings.
+The bouillon definition, simply put, it is a large eatery where traditional French dishes are served quickly and cheaply, often in magnificent surroundings.

 The bouillon is the quintessential fast food joint of the Belle Epoque, from the turn of the 20th century until the start of World War I.

 (And in case you’re wondering about bouillon pronunciation, let me try to help: BOO-yawn − but try not to pronounce the “n” at the end of yawn.)